 With two other classmates we are currently working on an ultrasonic anemometer.
 We are building it from scratch, using our knowledge in maths and signal analysis to determine wind speed and direction using ultrasonic transductors.
 The anemometer is wireless and autonomous in energy.
 It can be placed anywhere and will be really helpful for sailors or other sportsmen but also for professionals who wants accurate wind data in an easy manor.matlab, sailing, energy

-I have developed during five months a software for a doctor who wanted to manage his patients.
-I have used both C# and SQL languages in order to achieve this project.
-I have learned a lot about databases but also about network programming as the program had to be able to synchronise patients over the internet between two computers.CSharp, SQL
+I developed during five months a software for a doctor who wanted to manage his patients.
+I used both C# and SQL languages in order to achieve this project.
+I learned a lot about databases but also about network programming as the program had to be able to synchronise patients over the internet between two computers.CSharp, SQL

 During Classes Préparatoires, we had to work on a personal scientific project called TIPE.
 I decided to build a small Segway to learn more about accelerometers and gyroscops.
 I integrated a Kalman filter on an arduino, which controlled two DC motors.robot, segway, arduino